DarkoPendragon/discord.js-musicbot-addon/README.md

 __Permissions:__
 * If `anyoneCanSkip` is false then only admins and the user that requested the song can skip it.
-* Only admins can change volume or resume/pause music. (changing this to work like skipping in the future)
+* Only admins can change volume or resume/pause music.

 __Things I added & Changed:__
 * Videos won't (or are otherwise less likely to) end before the song stops.
 * Help command added.
 * Text replies were changed.
 * Added more options.
+***
+# Installation
+***
 __Pre-installation:__
 1. `npm install discord.js` // The core discord.js framework (recommended stable > dev branch).
-2. `npm install ffmpeg-binaries` or `ffmpeg installed` // Allows the bot to join voice (yes its required).
+2. `npm install ffmpeg-binaries` or `ffmpeg installed` // Allows the bot to join voice.
 3. `npm install node-opus` or `npm install opusscript` // Required to stream audio.
-Discord prefers node-opus, but it is your choice.
+Discord.js prefers node-opus.

 __Installation:__
-1. `npm install discord.js-musicbot-addon`
+* `npm install discord.js-musicbot-addon`

 __Common installation issues:__
 __Issue:__ FFMPEG was not found on your system, so audio cannot be played.
 Please make sure FFMPEG is installed and in your PATH.
 __Fix:__ `npm install ffmpeg-binaries`

 __Issue:__ Couldn't find an Opus engine.
 __Fix:__ `npm install node-opus` or `npm install opusscript`

 __Issue:__ Any node-gyp errors. (build fail, missing cl.exe, etc.)
 __Fix:__ This one is a little more complicated.
 1. Download and install [Visual Studio 2015](https://www.visualstudio.com/downloads/)